 - All states have the same car accident laws.

 Each state in the United States has different sets of laws.
 The laws differ from determining fault to the deadline of filing a claim.
 Some states follow the “fault” system where the responsible party pays for the victim’s damages, and other states follow a “no-fault” system where the involved parties look after their own damages.
 You must learn about your state’s laws before deciding to take legal action.
+For example, you could look at this law firm if you want to look at the car accident laws in Iowa.

 - You do not need to report minor accidents as they do not cause injuries.